eadf/esp8266_buildenv/README.md

 * The actual development can be done on a 'real' computer, with a full fledged IDE.
 It's just the flashing part i delegate to the Pi/BB via ssh.
 * The Pi and BB have easy access, programmable GPIOs that i use to control relays.
 These relays temporarily disconnects any hardware from the esp while i flash it.
 So i don't have to manually disconnect any cables each time i want to flash the esp.
 Very useful if you are using the RX pin of the esp as a GPIO.

 There are lots of other small details i won't get into now.
 Like:
-* you will have to setup a file share if you want to run a IDE on your local computer.
+* you will have to setup a file share if you want to run an IDE on your local computer.
 * Rasbyan uses ttyAMA0 as a console by default, google knows how to disable that.
 * to compile the sdk you will need a few packages installed - use your google-fu